 Who it’s Perfect For: Nature lovers, casual skiers, view seekers

-Access and Parking: Access via Highway 82, Independence Pass Road, approximately 5 miles from the Aspen city limits.
-Ample parking is available at the highway closure parking lot (on the left of Highway 82 as you approach from Aspen).
-However, this often fills up due to the popularity of the trail
+Access and Parking: Access the trail via Highway 82, Independence Pass Road, approximately 5 miles from the Aspen city limits.
+Ample parking is available at the highway closure parking lot (located on the left side of Highway 82 as you approach Aspen).

 Other Popular Trails Nearby